rackerlabs/support-how-to/content/cloud-servers/linux-server-security-best-practices.md

         ssh-keygen -b 4096 -t rsa

     When asked where to save the key, use the default location.
-Adding a password is optional; it's more secure, but can be inconvenient.
+Adding a password is optional and is more secure, but can be inconvenient.

     Two files are created.
 The default names are `id_rsa` for your private key and `id_rsa.pub` for your public key.